CiscoDevNet/multicloud-integrations/Multicloud Network Policy/examples/dmvpn_eks_ccp_calico_stars.md

 in a multicloud DMVPN design.

 This example goes through expansion of the CCP tenancy into the AWS cloud via the CCP integrated EKS deployment capability.
-Additionally, the example highlights the multicloud DMVPN connectivity possibilities via use of example automation for provisioning an AWS EC2 hosted CSR instance as a DMVPN endpoint in the VPC and distributing routes to on-premises Kubernetes tenant pods into the VPC routing infrastructure.
+Additionally, we highlight the multicloud DMVPN connectivity possibilities via use of example automation for provisioning an AWS EC2 hosted CSR instance as a DMVPN endpoint in the VPC and distributing routes to on-premises Kubernetes tenant pods into the VPC routing infrastructure.